-There are more than 6,000 thrips species known in the world.
-Here’s how to get rid of them naturally without resorting to toxic sprays by using these safe, organic methods.
+There are more than 6,000 thrips species sucking the life from plants all over the world.
+Get rid of them naturally without resorting to toxic sprays by using these safe, organic methods.

-Description: A common pest found in greenhouses and indoor/ outdoor gardens, thrips damage plants by sucking their juices, and scraping at fruits, flowers and leaves.
-Plant leaves may turn pale, splotchy and silvery, then die.
-Injured plants are twisted, discolored and scarred.
+A common pest found in greenhouses and indoor/ outdoor gardens, thrips damage plants by sucking their juices and scraping at fruits, flowers, and leaves.
+Plant leaves may turn pale, splotchy, and silvery, then die.
+Injured plants are twisted, discolored, and scarred.

 Photo Credit: College of Tropical Agriculture and Human Resources, University of Hawaii